vikashplus/robohive/README.md

 ```
 export PYTHONPATH="<path/to/mj_envs>:$PYTHONPATH"
 ```
-4. You can visualize the environments with random controls using the below command
+3. You can visualize the environments with random controls using the command below
 ```
 $ python utils/visualize_env.py --env_name hammer-v0
 ```